braverock/coss/README.md

 Why Companies Should Contribute to Open Source
 ==============================================

 The software world has experienced a huge rise in open source offerings in the last 20 years.
 As the open source software stack for all levels of technical architecture has matured, solutions that are credible in the enterprise have emerged.
-At this point, almost all firms are using open source software *somewhere* in their architecture, whether through Linux servers, or through JavaScript widgets on their website, or in their data science and analasys stack.
+At this point, almost all firms are using open source software *somewhere* in their architecture, whether through Linux servers, or through JavaScript widgets on their website, or in their data science and analysis stack.
 It seems clear that in many areas, companies of all types have seen the value in *using* open source software as a complement or alternative to commercial offerings of custom development.

 Open source can feel somewhat more ‘raw’ than their commercial counterparts.
 Functionality is driven by a community process, so features are developed as people and companies using the software feel the need to develop them.
 This can leave gaps in functionality.
 On the other hand, Open source software has no licensing costs, and community development eliminates vendor lock-in and planned version obsolescence.
 It is our opinion that open source is mature enough that it provides an attractive alternative to commercial software or a complete custom application development effort.